-Although the Easter Egg roll was previously held on the grounds of the U.S. Capitol building, in 1878 celebrants were not allowed to roll eggs on the grounds of the Capitol over concerns and eventual bill that banned the rolling of eggs on the grounds.
+Although the Easter Egg roll was previously held on the grounds of the U.S. Capitol building, in 1878 celebrants were not allowed to roll eggs on the grounds of the Capitol over concerns and an eventual bill that banned the rolling of eggs on the grounds.

 President Rutherford B. Hayes gets word of the disappointed children just down Pennsylvania Avenue at the Capitol and invited them to come to the White House South Lawn.

-Be sure to take home or order an official 2014 White House Easter Egg, which is made of hardwood and comes in four custom colors, which includes the stamped signatures of the President and First Lady.
+Be sure to take home or order an official White House Easter Egg, which is made of hardwood and comes in four custom colors, which includes the stamped signatures of the President and First Lady.